About the Program

 Is the Science Policy Fellowship a paid fellowship?

-Yes, the fellowship is a paid, benefits-eligible position.
+Yes, the Fellowship is a paid, term-limited, full-time, benefits-eligible position.